denten-books/plain-text/1-chapter.md

 have been programmed to simulate Turing machines [@jordain_condensed_1969, 550;
 @_turing_2015]

-The Oxford English Dictionary discusses the concept in terms of "a notational machine."
+The *Oxford English Dictionary* discusses Turing's original experiment in terms of "a notational machine."
 It "performs operations" according to "a prescribed set of rules."
-In short it seems like a thing, not unlike a steam engine or a mechanized doll.
+In short, the machine seems like a thing, not unlike a steam engine or a mechanized doll.
 By contrast, Alonzo Church, who was one of the first to read and to respond to the paper, describes it as a "criterion" for building a machine, not the machine itself.
-More confusingly, it seems that a human armed with a pen and paper already satisfies Turing's criteria.
+More confusingly, it seems that a human armed with a pen and paper can already satisfy Turing's criteria.
 Writing for the *Scientific American* in the fifties, John Kemeny likens it to a "table of commands."
-Now it seems that the machine is neither device nor human but an algorithm or a set of instructions.
-A decade later, Hilary Putnam along with a number of prominent philosophers of mind return to Turing's paper to find a model of human cognition.
-Writing for one of the earliest encyclopedias on computing, Philip Jordain encapsulates the paradox at the heart of Turing computation: it is a device that can never be constructed, yet all other computers are programmed to in its image.
+In his reflection, it seems neither a device nor a human being but an algorithm or a set of instructions.
+A decade later, Hilary Putnam (along with a number of prominent philosophers of mind) returns to Turing's paper to find a model of human cognition.
+To this day, a number of scholars view the Turing machine as a minimally viable description of intelligence.
+Writing for one of the earliest encyclopedias on computing, Philip Jordain encapsulates the paradox at the heart of Turing computation: it is a device that can never be constructed, yet all other computers are programmed in its image.

 A mechanism, an idea, an algorithm---imitating a human or imitated by humans---an impossible ideal or just a ordinary person holding a pencil, the Turing machine traces a figure somewhere between the ideal and the physical worlds.
-It is part real mechanism and part dream; part physics and part metaphysics.

 The indeterminacy of computation blurs the boundaries between the physical and the symbolic worlds.
-Turing continues to strike a controversial figure, exactly at such fault lines separating theory and practice: computer science and electrical engineering.
+Turing continues to strike a controversial figure, at the fault lines separating theory from practice: computer science and electrical engineering.
 The Turing machine "abstracts away from the complexity of real computer architectures," Thomas Haigh writes for the *Communications of Computing Machinery*.
-The historian should avoid confusi hardware and softwrae, he concludes [@haigh_actually_2014].

-matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs]
+The historian should avoid confusing hardware and software, he concludes [@haigh_actually_2014].
+No matter how hard computer science tries to escape into the realm of pure mathematics, Haigh suggests, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs] Part real mechanism and part dream; part physics and part metaphysics, the Turing machine should be encountered on its own terms.

-Turing begins suggestively: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions." [@turing_computable_1937, 231].
+Turing begins his paper suggestively: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions." [@turing_computable_1937, 231].
 In effect, he asks his readers to compare computation, a human mental process, to the mechanical action of a machine.
 As Charles Petzold explained it in his book-length annotation on